-Materials, equipment, and methods for placement shall comply with MGPEC Standards.
+Materials, equipment, and methods for placement shall comply with City ROW Regulations, or where otherwise not identified, MGPEC Standards.

 6.5.5 Use of Materials not Listed in Section 6.5.4

 Materials listed in this section and provided with a set of specifications are those deemed by the City to be the primary structural materials commonly or typically used in Public Improvements.
 Ancillary Public Improvement materials such as manufactured paints and coatings, bonding agents, sealers, gaskets, insulating materials, etc., should be in compliance with CDOT material specifications for the appropriate material employed.
 Materials included on the CDOT preapproved materials list may be considered for use.
 Alternate materials for construction may be proposed for use, and the City will make decisions on acceptability of alternate materials.